fusioncharts/dev_centre_docs/getting-started/aspnet/add-annotations-using-aspnet.md

 heading: Add Annotations using ASP.NET
 ---

+> ### FusionCharts.NET (BETA)
-> We have released FusionCharts.NET which brings the seamless support of FusionCharts JavaScript charting library to Microsoft .NET Framework.
-Download it now to take advantage of the following powerful features:
+We have released FusionCharts.NET which brings the seamless support of FusionCharts JavaScript charting library to Microsoft .NET Framework.
+[Download](/fusioncharts-aspnet-visualization/getting-started/install-fusioncharts-net) it now to take advantage of the following powerful features:
 > * Provide raw data and FusionCharts.NET automatically converts the data into JSON.
 > * Dynamically slice and dice data to derive insights using the [data engine](/fusioncharts-aspnet-visualization/data-engine/data-engine-overview).
 > * All methods and properties are available in Visual Studio intellisense.